jkvapil6/weather-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Weather Forecast Application

+Simple single page web application for showing current temperature and 5-day weather forecast.
+This app was created only with React and vanilla css (no bootstrap).
+Uses OpenWeather API for reciving weather data.

 ## Available Scripts